openebs-archive/openebs-docs/docs/quickstartguide.md

    ```

    ### Using OpenEBS Operator (kubectl):

    You can now install OpenEBS either by using Jiva or cStor storage engines.
-For more information, see [Jiva](/docs/next/storageengine.html#jiva) and [cStor](/docs/next/storageengine.html#cstor)
+For more information, see [Jiva](/docs/next/storageengine.html#jiva) and [cStor](/docs/next/storageengine.html#cstor).

-   Set the context to **cluster-admin** and then execute all commands using kubectl.
+   Make sure you run the `kubectl` commands with cluster admin context.
+The installation will involve create a new Service Account and assigned to OpenEBS components.
 As a **cluster admin**, you can deploy jiva or cStor based on your requirements.
-For more information about deploying them, see [deploying jiva](/docs/next/deploycstor.html) and [deploying cStor](/docs/next/deploycstor.html).
+For more information about deploying them, see [deploying jiva](/docs/next/deployjiva.html) and [deploying cStor](/docs/next/deploycstor.html).

-3. **Optional:** Create a catalog of storage classes and publish them to your developers.
+4. **Optional:** Create a catalog of storage classes and publish them to your developers.
 Two default storage classes (*openebs-standard* and *openebs-cstor-default-0.7.0*) are added to the cluster when you install OpenEBS.

-4. **Optional:** An OpenEBS enabled cluster can be imported into [mayaonline.io](/docs/next/mayaonline.html) for better visibility, volume management, and integrated ChatOps experience with Slack.
+5. **Optional:** An OpenEBS enabled cluster can be imported into [mayaonline.io](/docs/next/mayaonline.html) for better visibility, volume management, and integrated ChatOps experience with Slack.

 ## As an Application Developer: